-This is a community pharmacy located in a shopping park in Weston-super-Mare.
+This is a community pharmacy located in a large supermarket in Weston-super-Mare.
 It serves its local population which is mixed in age range and background.
 The pharmacy opens seven days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, drug misuse services and dispenses multi-compartment compliance aids for people to use in their own homes and for some care homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, drug misuse services and dispenses multi-compartment compliance aids for people to use in their own homes.